OscarNOW/minecraft-server/src/docs/Readme.md

 server.on('join', client => {

-    client.position = {};  //This is needed to spawn in the client.
-If you don't specify where to spawn it, it'll spawn at `x: 0, y: 0, z: 0, yaw: 0, pitch: 0`.
+    // This is necessary to spawn in the client.
+If you don't
+    // specify where to spawn it, the client will spawn at:
+    // x: 0, y: 0, z: 0, yaw: 0, pitch: 0
+    client.position = {};

     client.chat(`Welcome to the server, ${client.username}!`)